 It is often suggested that constructing detailed theoretical models of neural systems is indispensible to advancing our understanding of those systems (Aamodt, 2000).
-The degree of biological plausibility of these models corresponds to our certainty regarding whether or not actual biological systems operate in the same way as the model.
-Currently, biologically realistic models are designed largely using a "bottom-up" methodology: observable physiological constraints are respected by hand-wiring small populations of neurons together (see eg. Selverston and Miller, 1980; Ekeberg et al., 1995; Menschik and Finkel, 1999; McAlpine and Grothe, 2003).
+The degree of biological plausibility of these models corresponds to our certainty regarding whether actual biological systems operate in the same way as the model.
+Currently, biologically realistic models are designed largely using a bottom-up methodology: observable physiological constraints are respected by hand-wiring small populations of neurons together (see, e.g., Selverston & Miller, 1980; Ekeberg, Lansner,

+& Grillner, 1995; Menschik & Finkel, 1999; McAlpine & Grothe, 2003).
 However, many important behaviors of cellular networks are not yet amenable to this method.
 The reasons vary from lack of physiological information to uncertainty regarding how to connect the elements to realize a given network-level function.
-As a result, a more common approach to modeling is to adopt a "top-down" method.
-In this case, models begin with more simplified neurons and then either learn the desired function (see eg. Zipser and Andersen, 1988; Deneve and Pouget, 2003), or analytically solve for the necessary weights to realize some function (see eg. Zhang, 1996; Pouget et al., 1998; Seung et al., 2000; Xie et al., 1996; Conklin and Eliasmith, 2005; Kuo and Eliasmith, 2005).
+As a result, a more common approach to modeling is to adopt a top-down method.
+In this case, models begin with more simplified neurons and then either learn the desired function (see, e.g., Zipser & Andersen, 1988; Deneve & Pouget, 2003) or analytically solve for the necessary weights to realize some function (see, e.g., Zhang, 1996; Pouget, Zhang, Deneve, & Latham, 1998; Seung, Lee, Reis, & Tank, 2000; Xie, Hahnloser, & Seung, 1996; Conklin & Eliasmith, 2005; Kuo & Eliasmith, 2005).
 While such networks solve the problems of bottom-up models, they have the converse problem of not being biologically plausible because of the initial simplifying assumptions.

-One central, and unrealistic, feature of networks resulting from top-down approaches, whether learned or analytic, is that the resulting networks usually contain individual neurons with both negative (inhibitory) and positive (excitatory) projections to other neurons in the network.
+One central, and unrealistic, feature of networks resulting from topdown approaches, whether learned or analytic, is that the resulting networks usually contain individual neurons with both negative (inhibitory) and positive (excitatory) projections to other neurons in the network.
 In contrast, there is a clear division between excitatory and inhibitory neurons in the brain.
-This fact has become referred to as "Dale's Principle:" that all projections from excitatory neurons are excitatory, and all projections from inhibitory neurons are inhibitory, except in rare cases (Strata and Harvey, 1999; Burnstock, 2004; Marty and Llano, 2005).
+This fact has become referred to as "Dale's principle": that all projections from excitatory neurons are excitatory and all projections from inhibitory neurons are inhibitory, except in rare cases (Strata & Harvey, 1999; Burnstock, 2004; Marty & Llano, 2005).
 Thus, there is seldom a mix of excitation and inhibition resulting from a single neuron.
 This is in stark contrast to neurons in top-down models.
-To "fix" these models, we need to find some transformation of their connections such that all resulting neurons have either inhibitory or excitatory connections, and all weights from a single neuron must be positive (so that inhibitory neurons inhibit, and excitatory neurons excite).
-We refer to this problem of eliminating negative weights from such model networks as the "negative weights problem."
+To "fix" these models, we need to find some transformation of their connections such that all resulting neurons have either inhibitory or excitatory connections, and all weights from a single neuron must be positive (so that inhibitory neurons inhibit and excitatory neurons excite).
+We refer to this problem of eliminating negative weights from such model networks as the negative weights problem.
 Currently there exist no demonstrations of a general, biologically plausible solution to this problem.